DATE: ARCHIVED 2026

 The Missing Ledger: The suspicious nature of this fund is compounded by the reported disappearance of MHTRF Book 2 around 2014.
 This specific volume, which would have contained the transaction records for the "Johnson" claimants, vanished from the public eye just as modern digital forensics began to close in on the truth.

 This confirms the fraud was not a one-time payment but a long-term financial pension plan that required decades of bureaucratic oversight from England.
-The Identity Sacrifice allowed August Edward Andersson to vanish from the Swedish record while establishing his real-world presence as a military figure.
+The Identity Sacrifice allowed August Edward Andersson to vanish while establishing his real-world presence as a military figure.

 The image above from the Christie's archive proves that the global appraisal industry has long recognized the material culture of the Oscar Johnson household as primary Titanic evidence.
-These souvenir photos are more than heirlooms; they are forensic markers in the public record that confirm the survivors were consistently managed under the Johnson name within the highest echelons of maritime history.
+These souvenir photos are forensic markers in the public record that confirm the survivors were consistently managed under the Johnson name within the highest echelons of maritime history.

 Forensic analysis of the family’s arrival in St. Charles on April 24th, 1912, reveals a coordinated effort to shield the survivors from public interrogation.
-Immediately upon arrival, the family was taken to the home of John J. Daly on the 200 block of West Main Street for a private dinner.
-Daly, a figure with known connections to local archives and administrative oversight, facilitated the family’s first night back.
+Immediately upon arrival, the family was taken to the home of John J. Daly.
 Crucially, Elisabeth (recorded as Alice) reportedly suffered from a convenient bout of laryngitis, preventing her from speaking to anyone.
 This "lost voice" acted as a firewall, ensuring no Swedish dialect or contradictory details could slip while the local narrative was being set.
-Simultaneously, "Oscar Johnson" remained sequestered behind closed doors, refusing to see neighbors due to "extreme stress," only emerging the next day to go directly to work.
-This systematic isolation ensured that the identity transition from Swedish immigrant to Titanic survivor was finalized before the community ever had the chance to witness the "Johnson" family in person.

-Acanthus Leaves (The Scrolling): Represents "The Fine Arts" and "Immortality."
-In this context, it signifies the preservation of the family record through industrial transitions.
+- Acanthus Leaves: Represents "Immortality" and the preservation of the family record through industrial transitions.